Revisiting Softmax for Uncertainty Approximation in Text Classification: Experiments and Results

 \subsection{Model Calibration Results}

-To further investigate the differences between MC dropout and softmax, we utilize the expected calibration error (ECE) to observe the differences in the predictive uncertainties.
+To further investigate the differences between MC dropout and softmax, we utilise the expected calibration error (ECE) to observe the differences in the predictive uncertainties.
 In Table \ref{table:ece_table}, we show the accuracy and ECE on the three datasets using the BERT embeddings.

-The results from our holdout experiments in Table \ref{table:performance_holdout_20news} and in Appendix \ref{app:results} combined with the results from our ECE calculations in Table \ref{table:ece_table}, all point in the direction of MC dropout and softmax performing equally to some extent, with the main difference of the two methods being efficiency as shown in Table \ref{table:efficiency_holdout}.
+The results from our holdout experiments in Table \ref{table:performance_holdout_20news} and in Appendix \ref{app:results} combined with the results from our ECE calculations in Table \ref{table:ece_table}, all point in the direction of the efficient MC dropout used in this study and softmax performing on par to each other, but with a large gap in runtime as shown in Table \ref{table:efficiency_holdout}.
 To get a better understanding of if and where the two methods diverge, we plot the reliability diagrams and confidence histograms as described in Section \ref{sssection:performance}.

 \textbf{Plot description:} In Figures \ref{fig:rel_conf_bert} and \ref{fig:rel_conf_glove}, we show the reliability diagrams and the confidence histograms on the 20 Newsgroups dataset using both our BERT-CNN and GloVe-CNN with both the MC dropout method and softmax.
 We create the reliability diagrams using $10$ bins and the confidence histograms with $20$.
 Where the reliability diagram's and confidence histogram's bins are an interval of confidence.
 We use $20$ bins for the confidence histograms to obtain a more fine-grained view of the distribution.
 In the reliability diagram, the $x$-axis is the confidence and the $y$-axis is the accuracy.
 For the confidence histogram the $x$-axis is again the confidence and the $y$-axis is the percentage of the samples in the given bin.